Closing the Gender Gap at eCom

 What astonished me, as a woman in a technology company where 32% of staff and 75% of senior managers are women, was the headline statement that the World Economic Forum (WEF) estimates it will take 117 years to close the global gender gap and achieve parity in the workplace.

-This report presents five actions for driving change to accelerate gender parity with the first three aligned to the main stages of a woman’s career — entrant, express and experienced.
-Working in a growing tech company which doesn’t fit norm, I have related these actions to my experiences.
+This EY report presents five actions for driving change to accelerate gender parity with the first three aligned to the main stages of a woman’s career — entrant, express and experienced.
+Working in a growing tech company which doesn’t fit the norm, I have related these actions to my experiences.

 Women typically reach this stage of their career at a time when outside work responsibilities increase.
 I joined eCom at a turning point in my life, as an older mum caring for both a young family and ageing parents.
 Working for a supportive organisation with leadership who understand the challenges continues to be crucial to my engagement and ensure I have the flexibility to ride the waves of my various responsibilities.